Welcome to the Halloween Archive

 Samhain folklore and ghost stories

 Key to our Celtic Calendar project saluting the seasons is Samhain when once again, the veil to the Otherworld is lifted.
 The end result is our Samhain Folklore playlist, which is a different structure to the earlier one.
 Here we’ve collated a series of pre-recorded pieces rather than edit them from a Facebook Live performance.
 We also went beyond Samhain to include general Irish death lore from the banshee to funeral customs.

-In Halloween 2008 master storyteller Bertie Bryce sat in his kitchen and did what he had done for decades before.
-He tell stories that resonate.
+In Halloween 2008, master storyteller Bertie Bryce sat in his kitchen and did what he had done for decades before: telling stories that resonate.
 Though I’d just met Bertie, he was soon in full flow and not perturbed by the microphone recording him.

 Bertie told a wide range of scary stories that night; from poltergeists to witches, fairies to some strange hauntings.
 The last story is 30 minutes long, but being told by the bard of Inch island, the time just flies by.
 Anyone who ever doubted the existence of ghosts should listen to Bertie tell his stories.
 Even when he is telling a story second hand, he makes it sound like every word spoken is the truth.
 The listener becomes fully absorbed with the often gory details.
 Yes, a true seanchaí we’re honoured to have recorded.

 Myths, legends and superstitions

 Ireland is awash with myths and legends.
 We’ve added in some weird and wonderful stories from Antrim, courtesy of the great Bob Curran, right down to Wexford.
 We recently recorded someone telling us about the Dobhar-chú and knew the story rang a bell.
 Lo and behold we had recorded another person telling a similarly scary story about the same creature.
 The difference was with a completely different pronunciation on the creature’s name!